brendt/presentations/visual-perception-of-code/visual-perception-of-code.md

 [.footer: ]

 ### Brent
+### stitcher.io
+### Laravel beyod CRUD
 ### @brendt_gd
-### stitcher.io

-^ Let me quickly introduce myself: my name is Brent, I'm a backend developer, I work for a company called Spatie, here in Antwerp.
-You can find me on Twitter, and read my blog over at stitcher.io; and my talk today is called…
+^ Let me quickly introduce myself: my name is Brent, I'm a backend developer; I work for a company called Spatie, here in Antwerp, where I mainly work on Laravel projects and a significant amount of open source packages.

+^ I'm also a blogger, my blog is called stitcher.io; and I'm a little bit of what some might call "an author", since I'm writing a book on how Laravel projects can be improved by applying DDD princinples on them, instead of following the "best" practices provided by the Laravel community.
+You can already read it today, again on my blog, it's called "Laravel beyond CRUD".

+^ Finally, you can find me on Twitter, so if you have any question that you don't want to ask face-to-face, you can reach me over there.

+^ so …

 ---

 # Visual perception of code

 ^ … the visual perception of code.
-I'll argue that **how** your code **looks** will have an immense influence; not only on yourself, but also on your colleagues and friend-developers.
+Today I'll argue that **how** your code **looks** will have an immense influence; not only on yourself, but also on your colleagues and friend-developers.

 ^ And to be honest, it is a difficult topic to talk about, for many reasons